 These data demonstrate a compelling basis for the proposed petition to merge the operating room service areas: patients in Avery County have adequate access to surgical services, demonstrated by growing surgery volume; however, they are choosing to access that care in other counties, namely Watauga.
-In other words, a portion of the utilization of operating rooms in Watauga County is driven by patients from
+In other words, a portion of the utilization of operating rooms in Watauga County is driven by patients from Avery County.

-Avery County.
 Moreover, given its low population and the existence of a single critical access hospital, it is unlikely that most of the surgical needs of Avery County residents can be met at facilities within the county.
 Thus, the most effective method for planning for the surgical needs of patients in both counties is to combine the operating room service areas to enable appropriate allocation of existing and future resources for this patient population.
 ARHS wishes to be clear, however: it has not considered any plans to reduce services at CMH, including surgery, and intends to continue offering surgery at both hospitals.
 Approval of the proposed petition would allow for more thoughtful planning for future surgical needs, which continue to exist at both hospitals.

 Approval of the proposed petition would also limit the potential for unnecessary duplication that might occur through future need determinations if the counties remain separate service areas, given the patient and physician behavior described above.
 In particular, a need determination for additional ORs in Watauga County, based in part on the inmigration from Avery County is not efficient health planning, especially when Avery County has a significant surplus of ORs.
-According to the 2019 SMFP, Avery County has a surplus OR capacity of 92 percent (1.84 projected surplus / 2.0 existing CMH ORs = 0.92).
-In contrast, the 2019 SMFP shows that OR supply in Watauga County is essentially even with projected demand.
-In the future, if OR utilization in Watauga County increases, either by growth and aging of the Watauga County population, or increased inmigration from Avery County.
+According to the Proposed 2020 SMFP, Avery County has a surplus OR capacity of 91 percent (1.82 projected surplus / 2.0 existing CMH ORs = 0.91).
+The Proposed 2020 SMFP also shows a surplus in Watauga County; however, it is much smaller than the Avery County surplus.
+Thus, while neither service area is likely to generate a need in the near future, it is also unlikely that Avery County will need more than a single operating room, at most, for the foreseeable future.
 By approving this petition and combining the service areas, the OR methodology would more accurately reflect the overall need in the combined service area, rather than creating need in one county and ignoring the surplus in another, both of which are driven by similar factors.
 Please note, however, that this petition is not requesting to relocate any operating rooms.
 ARHS is simply requesting Watauga and Avery be combined into one service area to promote prudent health planning.

 In summary, ARHS believes merging Watauga and Avery county into one OR service area for purpose of projecting OR need in the SMFP will ultimately benefit the patients of each county and will make best use of existing resources.
 ARHS fully supports the current OR need methodology in the SMFP but believes this unique situation requires special consideration.
 The growing number of Avery County residents traveling to Watauga County for surgery and the limited amount of resources available to CMH are driving the need for combined planning across both counties.
 Since both facilities are part of the same health system, combining the counties into one OR service area will add future OR surplus and deficits in the combined service area, more accurately reflecting the overall surplus or deficit of operating rooms, as the current OR methodology combines all facilities in a system to perform the projected OR need calculation.
-Table 6 below demonstrates how this change would have impacted Table 6B: Projecting Operating Room Need in the 2019 SMFP.
+Table 6 below demonstrates how this change would impact Table 6B: Projecting Operating Room Need in the 2020 SMFP.